Houston E-Z Riders: Team history

 The E-Z Riders were founded as a charter member of WTT in 1973, by oil industry executive E.Z.
 Jones, who named the team after himself, and his wife, Betty Jones.
 The team began play in WTT's inaugural 1974 season.
 The team played 18 of its 22 home matches at the Sam Houston Coliseum in Houston, Texas and the other four at the HemisFair Arena in San Antonio, Texas.

 Prior to the WTT's inaugural draft, the E-Z Riders signed John Newcombe as a preferential choice which effectively made him their first-round draft pick.

 The first match in E-Z Riders' history was a 30–28 victory over the Minnesota Buckskins at the Metropolitan Sports Center in Bloomington, Minnesota on May 7, 1974, in front of 2,317 fans.
 The E-Z Riders won that match despite the absence of their biggest star, Newcombe, the world's number 1 player at the time.
 The E-Z Riders' home opener at Sam Houston Coliseum was also a victory against the Buckskins.

-Aside from Newcombe, other E-Z Riders players included player-coach Bill Bowrey and his wife Lesley, Dick Stockton, Peter Doerner and his wife Cynthia, Karen Krantzcke, Helen Gourlay and Emilie Burrer.
+Aside from Newcombe, other E-Z Riders players included player-coach Bill Bowrey and his wife Lesley, Dick Stockton, Peter Doerner and his wife Cynthia Doerner, Karen Krantzcke, Helen Gourlay and Emilie Burrer.

 The E-Z Riders finished the regular season with 25 wins and 19 losses, second place in the Gulf Plains Section, 2 matches behind the Buckskins whom they met in the Western Division Semifinals.
 Newcombe and Stockton led WTT in game-winning percentage in men's doubles.